conzy/terraform-demo/README.md

 ### CloudTrail

-CloudTrail [delegated administrator support](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-cloudtrail-delegated-account-support-aws-organizations/) arrived in relatively recently in November 2022 and I have not had a chance to play with it yet.
+CloudTrail [delegated administrator support](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-cloudtrail-delegated-account-support-aws-organizations/) arrived relatively recently in November 2022, and I have not had a chance to play with it yet.
 This is great because this can now be controlled from our Security Account rather than the management account.

 ### Config